open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 #### Connecting through intermediary

-When connecting to the remote destination through an intermediary (e.g. proxy), client instrumentations SHOULD set `server.address` and `server.port` to logical remote destination address and `server.nat.address`, `server.nat.ip` and `server.nat.port` to the socket peer connection is established with - the intermediary.
+When connecting to the remote destination through an intermediary (e.g. proxy), client instrumentations SHOULD set `server.address` and `server.port` to logical remote destination address and `server.socket.name`, `server.socket.address` and `server.socket.port` to the socket peer connection is established with - the intermediary.

-Server instrumentations that use `server.address` and `server.port` SHOULD set them to logical local host; If `server.nat.ip` and `server.nat.port` are used, they SHOULD be set to the address of intermediary connection is established with.
+Server instrumentations that use `server.address` and `server.port` SHOULD set them to logical local host; If `server.socket.address` and `server.socket.port` are used, they SHOULD be set to the address of intermediary connection is established with.
 Server semantic conventions SHOULD define additional attribute(s) representing originating peer address for reverse-proxy scenarios when such information is available.

-`server.nat.address` SHOULD be set to the DNS name used to resolve `server.nat.ip` if it's readily available.
+`server.socket.domain` SHOULD be set to the DNS name used to resolve `server.socket.address` if it's readily available.
 Instrumentations
-SHOULD NOT do DNS lookups to obtain `server.nat.ip`.
-If peer information available to instrumentation can represent DNS name or IP address, instrumentation SHOULD NOT attempt to parse it and SHOULD only set `server.nat.address`.
+SHOULD NOT do DNS lookups to obtain `server.socket.address`.
+If peer information available to instrumentation can represent DNS name or IP address, instrumentation SHOULD NOT attempt to parse it and SHOULD only set `server.socket.domain`.

+_Note: Telemetry consumers can obtain IP address from telemetry item by first checking `server.socket.address` and if not present, falling back to `server.socket.domain`._

-For example, [URL Host component](https://www.rfc-editor.org/rfc/rfc3986#section-3.2.2) can contain IP address or DNS name and instrumentations that don't have access to socket-level communication can only populate `server.nat.address`.
+For example, [URL Host component](https://www.rfc-editor.org/rfc/rfc3986#section-3.2.2) can contain IP address or DNS name and instrumentations that don't have access to socket-level communication can only populate `server.socket.domain`.
-Instrumentations that have access to socket connection, may be able to populate valid `server.nat.ip` instead of or in addition to DNS name.
+Instrumentations that have access to socket connection, may be able to populate valid `server.socket.address` instead of or in addition to DNS name.

 ## General remote service attributes